-Lipids are a heterogeneous group of compounds which are related to fatty acids.
+Lipids are a heterogeneous group of compounds that are related to fatty acids.
 They are usually esters of fatty acids with alcohols.
-Examples include fats, oils, waxes and other substances.
+Examples include fats, oils, waxes, and other substances.

 - Fats (solid) and oils (liquid) = Glycerol (tri-hydroxy alcohol) + 3 fatty acids.